fraserxiong/panda_firmware/README.md

 Beartech studio invite link: https://discord.gg/qcMkhzFSux

 The new firmware fixed the bug that cause LKAS error around 70 mins of drive.
+This bug appeared on openpilot version 0.9.6 with SDSU on origin SDSU firmware.